sedostheatre/sedos.co.uk/input/shows/2019-soho-cinders.md

 ---
 title: Soho Cinders
 year: "2019"
-authors: Music by George Stiles | Lyrics by Anthony Drewe
+authors: Music by GEORGE STILES | Lyrics by ANTHONY DREWE
-authors2: Book by Anthony Drewe and Elliot Davies
+authors2: Book by ANTHONY DREWE and ELLIOT DAVIES
 subtitle: Midnight is just the start
 showtimes:
   - time: 2019-07-10 19:30